 - Place fireworks on the ground before lighting to avoid accidental hand burns or dropping the firework.

-- Keep spectators a safe distance away from the lighting area - at least 20 feet.
+- Keep spectators at least 20 feet away from the lighting area.

 - Keep pets indoors or away from the lighting area; the loud noises and acrid smells can frighten animals into unpredictable behavior.